 The SQL SPOOL command can dump data to a flat file, but it is typically slow in volume.
 Native utilities like Oracle’s export or data pump are faster, but produce proprietary extracts that can only be re-imported into the same database, and cannot be analyzed as a flat file would.

-If you need to rapidly unload large tables to portable flat files, consider IRI FACT (Fast Extract) for Oracle, DB2, Sybase, MySQL, SQL Server, Altibase, or Tibero.
-FACT uses parallelism, and native database connection protocols (like Oracle OCI) to optimize extraction performance.
+If you need to rapidly unload large tables to portable flat files, consider IRI FACT (Fast Extract) for Oracle, DB2, Sybase, MySQL, SQL Server, Altibase, Tibero, etc. FACT uses parallelism and native database connection protocols (like Oracle OCI) to optimize extraction performance.
 The free FACT GUI (wizard) that’s part of the IRI Workbench, built on Eclipse™, presents available tables and columns to extract and uses SQL SELECT syntax.